Most people are infected through contact with contaminated soil or water during outdoor activities.

 For Weil syndrome, possibly blood transfusions and hemodialysis

-Mild infections are treated with antibiotics, such as amoxicillin, ampicillin, doxycycline, or azithromycin, given by mouth.
+Mild infections are treated with antibiotics, such as amoxicillin, ampicillin, and doxycycline, given by mouth.

 For severe infections, antibiotics such as penicillin, ampicillin, or ceftriaxone are given by vein (intravenously).
 Fluids containing salts may also be given.